 Power plug adapter needed in Papua New Guinea?

 In Papua New Guinea the power plugs and sockets are of type I. Check out the following pictures.
-When living in the United States of America you will need a power plug adapter for sockets type I.
+When living in the United States of America you need a power plug adapter for sockets type I.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.